qafny/qaskell/qaskell-submission/artifact/README.md

 The whole process to build & run examples takes <10 mins.

         $ ./run.sh

-This will build a container and run the following examples both classically and as a quantum qiskit simulation.
+This will build a container and run the following examples both classically and as a quantum Qiskit simulation.

 ## Equal Sum Example

-* Equal Sum on a small list `[1, 3, 2]`
+Equal Sum on a small list `[1, 3, 2]`

-### Equal Sum Classical
+### Equal Sum - Classical

-Haskell solution can be run as follows:
+The Haskell solution can be run as follows:

         $ cabal run qaskell -- eqsum classical

-Or if you prefer to use a REPL, and test other data structures
+Or if you prefer to use a REPL and test other data structures:

         $ cabal repl